 Just because you may not be jumping on a plane to a tropical destination today or tomorrow, does not mean that you can’t enjoy a West Indian meal outside under the warm sun, that makes you feel like you are actually in the tropics.
 All you need is a list of great Caribbean restaurants with bumping patios (check) and a little bit of imagination.
-Sure, summers right here in the city may be short, but no one can say they aren’t fun.
+Sure, summers right here in the city may be short, but they’re among the best weekend getaways.
 So here are just a few of my picks for Caribbean restaurants with patios that will take you on a mental vacation.

 Simone’s Caribbean Restaurant

 Now everyone knows that the Danforth serves up some world-renowned Greek food but what you may not know is that one of the hottest restaurants on the strip is serving up authentic Jamaican cuisine.

 Yup, that’s right Simone’s Caribbean is one of the spots that has added even more depth and variety to this already food-centric neighbourhood.
 Like I mentioned the flavours are authentic, so you can’t make a mistake ordering anything on the menu.
 But If you are a roti lover, then this is the spot for you.

 At Simone’s the menu boasts 10 different options, including classics like goat roti and more unique options, like jerk potato.
 But the hidden gem of the overall experience here just may be their backyard patio.
 It has a warm, cozy and intimate vibe that allows you to focus squarely on your food and who you are there with (even if who you are with is yourself).

 This one holds a special place in my heart.
 I used to go to Nicey’s (which also functions as a West Indian supermarket) with my parents as a kid whenever my folks needed those foods and products to make traditional dishes or that made them feel closer to their native Barbados.